 Back in the late 1990’s - a lifetime ago in “technology years” - enterprise resource planning (ERP) was widely regarded as the “center of the universe” for business IT.
 However, after several years of many grueling, disastrous ERP implementations later, technologists began to realize this was not the case.

 The core of the ERP design model was the general ledger.
 The idea was that whenever actual business took place, it was also an “accounting event” - a sale, a purchase, an inventory shipment.
 But workers and managers take action based on business events, not journal entries.
 The general ledger-centric design of ERP did not allow organizations to describe the key business processes that acquire and serve customers, drive revenue and build lasting value for the organization.

-Today, there is a similar change in perspective underway in the digital asset management (DAM) world, which I discussed in our recent Nuxeo webinar, Best Practices in Enterprise Video and Digital Asset Management, now available on demand.
+Today, there is a similar change in perspective underway in the digital asset management (DAM) world.

 For decades, the core of Digital Asset Management (DAM) applications has been the file

 - as in one video, one pdf, one image

 - stored in a folder, which, in turn, is kept in electronic filing cabinets.

 This design model is quite old, inherited from the management of physical media preceding computers: file cabinets holding folders with printed images, camera slides and other media, as well as plenty of paper documents.